Algorave/guidelines/guidelines.md

 # Algorave guidelines

+*These guidelines have been drafted by the algorave community.*

 **FIRST AND FOREMOST**: By all means, do go ahead and host / promote an Algorave!
 And have fun.

 Algorave is not a protected brand or franchise, you are free to do what you like with it.
 However it is a community, and these are some community-sourced guidelines for taking part.